Create-Technology-S4/.github/profile/README.md

 <!-- In general, I will talk about the work we did as a group and mention explicitly my contributions to the project from time to time. -->

-> Note: I have sequenced this section into different sprints and will grow over time.
+> Note: I have sequenced this section into different sprints which will evolve over time.

 #